-Farmer Mike’s U-Pick is a small 100 acre family farm based in Bonita Springs FL.
-Farmer Mike has been growing fruits and vegetables in the south Florida for over 30 years.
-Farmer Mike and Farmer Jim (His Father) moved to south florida in the early 1970’s from Virginia where Farmer Jim farmed all of this life.
+Farmer Mike’s U-Pick is a small 250 acre family farm based in Bonita Springs FL.
+Farmer Mike has been growing fruits and vegetables in south Florida for over 35 years.
+Farmer Mike and Farmer Jim (His Father) moved to south florida in the early 1970’s from Virginia where Farmer Jim had previously farmed all of this life.
 Farmer Jim raised Farmer Mike and his brothers on their Apple Orchard where the brothers all learned the value of hard work, dedication, and how to run a tractor at a very young age.
 Farmer Jim’s passion was passed on to the family and still shines through their hard work everyday.

 What are Farmer Mike U-Pick’s Farming Practices?

 We are a Non-GMO Sustainable Farm, our decisions are based upon protecting the environment, protecting our resources (soil and water), and protecting our workers.
 Sustainable Farms utilize crop diversity, crop rotation, soil conservation, Integrated Pest Management, Water Management and Weed Control to achieve a productive and clean growing environment.